StrongMind/ruby_llm/docs/_core_features/chat.md

 ### Image Generation with Chat

-While most vision models analyze images, some specialized models can generate and edit images through the chat interface.
+While most vision models analyze images, some models can generate and edit images through the chat interface.
 This approach is ideal for image editing workflows and iterative refinement:

 ```ruby
 # Use a model capable of image generation